Title: On the Wings of Unexpected Change

 The opening lines of every Star Trek show ran through her mind as she walked the hallways of her post and she sighed.
 Search out new life and new civilizations, indeed.
 They had found several different brands of new life and only one of them was reasonable.
 The other civilization apparently liked to eat people.

-Unbidden, the words of some of the people she had worked with in the UN came to mind and she felt her gorge rise.
+Unbidden, the words of some of the people she had worked within the UN came to mind and she felt her gorge rise.
 Humanity had its own deeply disturbing corners full of things that no one wanted to pull into the light of day.
 So eating people wasn’t something that was solely a thing in the Pegasus Galaxy.
 Earth had its unfair share of sickos.
 Pushing the thought away, Elizabeth tried not to think of the various methods that the term ‘eating’ someone on Earth could mean.

 At any rate, the Wraith had been a very unwelcome surprise.
 They had kidnapped several of the military members of the Expedition, and the Major had been right to get in her face over that.
 If she wanted to retain any loyalty from her people, she needed to put every effort into bringing them back if they went missing.
 She had only 149 intelligent mobile resources and they didn’t have replacements.

 “Speaking of replacements,” Weir growled to herself as she walked up the stairs to get to the command level.
 Sheppard was going to be a major, no pun intended, pain in the ass.
-He questioned her on everything.
+He questioned her about everything.
 When could he go rescue his men?
 Was it wise to try to negotiate with every new culture they encountered?
 Was it wise to let the science department use the Mountie, Chuck, as their control model?
 She had double doctorates in PoliSci and Cultural Relations, with emphasis on statecraft and negotiation!
 She was far better prepared to make the tough calls than some inbred grunt who flew helicopters for a living!
 So what if he was an officer?

 The man was a fuck up and the only reason she had campaigned so hard to get him on Atlantis was he should have been easier to control than O’Neill.
 She was sorry to say that he wasn’t.